babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 ## Build modified PostgreSQL for Babelfish

 The version of PostgreSQL that is distributed with Babelfish includes hooks that allow Babelfish to implement behaviors.
 Babelfish will not work with PostgreSQL distributions from other sources.
-Use the following commands to configure the build environment, and build the Babelfish PostgreSQL distribution:
+Use the following commands to configure the build environment and build the Babelfish PostgreSQL distribution:

 ```sh
 cd ${PG_SRC}